Loewner chains with quasiconformal extensions: an approximation approach: Introduction

 Further, let $(f_{t}^{n})$ and $(f_{t})$ be range-normalized Loewner chains associated uniquely with $(\varphi_{s,t}^{n})$ and $(\varphi_{s,t})$, respectively.
 Then $(f_{t}^{n})$ converges locally uniformly to $(f_{t})$ on $(z,t) \in \D \times [0,\infty)$ as $n \to \infty$. \end{thm}

-This paper is structured as follows: In Section \ref{Section2}, we collect some preliminary results from Semigroup Theory and Loewner Theory.
-In Section \ref{Section3}, we prove the quasiconformal extension theorem (Theorem \ref{main01}) with Loewner chains and decreasing Loewner chains (Definition \ref{def_decreasing}) in more general setting than Theorem \ref{openingthm}.
+This paper is structured as follows: In Section \ref{Section2}, we collect preliminary results that are used throughout the later discussions.
+In Section \ref{Section3}, we prove the quasiconformal extension theorem (Theorem \ref{main01}) with Loewner chains and decreasing Loewner chains (Definition \ref{def_decreasing}).
 The proof is divided into three steps where $\tau$ is a constant, a step function, and a measurable function on $\closure{\D}$, respectively.
-An approximation method for Loewner chains is also discussed in this section.
+An approximation method for Loewner chains is also provided in this section.
 In Section \ref{Section4}, we verify Theorem \ref{openingthm} and further results of quasiconformal extensions that are corollaries of the theorem in Section 3.
 We conclude Section \ref{Section4} and this paper with a brief consideration of the Loewner Range $\bigcup_{t \ge 0} f_{t}(\D)$.

 \